vasconcelos-giovanni/giovanni-vasconcelos/README.md

 ## 📚 My Learning Journey

-The expedition of crafting Giovanni Vasconcelos Portfolio has equipped me with profound proficiencies in:
+The journey of crafting Giovanni Vasconcelos Portfolio has been a transformative experience that has enriched my skill set and knowledge in several key areas:

 📌 Mastery of the Bootstrap grid system, underpinning impeccable responsiveness.